Weak September jobs report underscores Fed’s misdiagnosis of delta variant’s toll on the economy

 “What I felt was misguided was saying it with any authority,” Sahm said.
 “That just felt way too strong, and way too much of an introspection from a group of people, not just him, who get to work from home.
 They’ve been able to hire remotely.”

-The economic head winds come as the central bank plans to ease support for the markets, now expected for November.
+The economic head winds come as the central bank plans to ease support for the markets, a move now expected for November.
 While most Fed watchers expect the Fed to stick to its plan, they say Friday’s jobs numbers underscore the Fed’s tricky test of changing policy at a time when there’s room to grow in the labor market, but inflation is running high.

 Pressure builds on Fed, Powell over stock trading among top officials as independent probe is underway